wangb24/coding-intro-course-hw/README.md

 ---

-### If you found something in the code that could improve or has bug, you can open an issue.
+### If you found anything that could improve or has bug, you can open an issue.

 ---